 Lego my HP!

-I also like the increased battery life; I used a Sony Vaio before and the battery life was about 2.5 to 3 hours maximum.
+I also like the increased battery life; I used a Sony VAIO before and the battery life was about 2.5 to 3 hours maximum.
 But this unit gives me a solid 5 to 6 hours on normal use.
-I usually charged this unit every other weekday because of the excessive use at school for note taking.
+I usually charged this unit every other weekday because of the excessive use at school for note-taking.
 The CD/DVD-RW drive was one of the features that attracted me towards this laptop.
-I can burn home videos and sometime regular movies (for backup/requires special software).
+I can burn home videos and sometimes regular movies (for backup/requires special software).
 It is not that fast but good enough for my needs.
 I rarely burn movies and CD’s with this computer because I always use my desktop computer for all the major things.

-HP provides one year limited hardware, one year technical phone support, 30-day free software support (free 90-day software support with product registration) from date of purchase.
-You can visit HP’s website (www.hp.com) for warranty service.
+HP provides one-year limited hardware, one-year technical phone support, 30-day free software support (free 90-day software support with product registration) from the date of purchase.
+You can visit HP’s website (hp.com) for warranty service.

-I liked a lot of things about this laptop some of which I already mentioned like the Bluetooth and the increased battery life.
+I liked a lot of things about this laptop some of which I already mentioned like Bluetooth and the increased battery life.
 I like how it operates very quietly without disturbing you or your neighbors.
-The keyboard is nicely designed to make typing comfortable and the touch-pad mouse takes a while to get use to as it is different from most other touch-pads I had used before.
-On the right side of the touch-pad is an area for easy scrolling (equivalent of the mouse wheel).
+The keyboard is nicely designed to make typing comfortable and the touch-pad mouse takes a while to get used to as it is different from most other touch-pads I had used before.
+On the right side of the touch-pad is an area for easy scrolling (the equivalent of the mouse wheel).

 One of the things I think is a bit annoying is that the bottom of this unit does tend to warm a bit when you keep it on your lap for a long period of time.
 If you are a person who wants a laptop to always be on the lap, then get a laptop stands or pads to protect your lap.

-I use an USB wireless mouse instead of the built-in touch-pad because I just do no like to use the touch-pads; in fact I have never liked touch-pad mouse ever.
+I use a USB wireless mouse instead of the built-in touch-pad because I just do not like to use the touch-pads; in fact, I have never liked touch-pad mouse ever.
 The laptop automatically recognizes the wireless mouse in about 2 seconds and I am ready to go.
-I use the wireless network to print at home, but I can also use a wired network or even hard wire the printer to this laptop to print as well.
+I use the wireless network to print at home, but I can also use a wired network or even hardwire the printer to this laptop to print as well.